Norma Jean (band): Touring

 They played at 2006's Ozzfest with Ozzy Osbourne, Disturbed, Avenged Sevenfold, Hatebreed, DragonForce, System of a Down, Lacuna Coil, Black Label Society, Atreyu, Unearth, Bleeding Through, A Life Once Lost, the Red Chord, Walls of Jericho, Strapping Young Lad, All That Remains, Full Blown Chaos, Between the Buried and Me and Bad Acid Trip.

 In late 2006, they headlined the Radio Rebellion Tour with support from Between the Buried and Me, Fear Before, Misery Signals and the Fully Down.
 They played the entire Warped Tour in mid-2008.

 On October 3, 2008, Norma Jean embarked on a U.S. headlining tour called "The Anti-Mother Tour".
-The tour lasted until November 15, 2008 and featured several other bands on Solid State / Tooth & Nail Records including Haste the Day, the Showdown, MyChildren MyBride, Children 18:3, and Oh, Sleeper.
+The tour lasted until November 15, 2008, and featured several other bands on Solid State / Tooth & Nail Records including Haste the Day, the Showdown, MyChildren MyBride, Children 18:3, and Oh, Sleeper.
 Children 18:3 only appeared on half of the tour dates (October 3–26) while Oh, Sleeper filled in throughout the rest of the tour (October 28 – November 15).

 On Thursday, September 17, 2009, Norma Jean announced they would enter a headlining tour spanning over November and December with Horse the Band, the Chariot, and Arsonists Get All the Girls.
 They also announced that in select cities, they would exclusively play their first album, Bless the Martyr & Kiss the Child, in its entirety.
 During the tour, the band played a song titled "Kill More Presidents", a B-side from their 2010 release, Meridional.

 Norma Jean was on the 2010 Mayhem Festival on the Mayhem Festival side-stage along with Atreyu, In This Moment, and 3 Inches of Blood.
 Other festival participants include: Korn, Rob Zombie, Lamb of God, Five Finger Death Punch, Hatebreed, Chimaira, Shadows Fall, and Winds of Plague.

-From the September 30, 2010 Norma Jean supported Architects on their UK headline tour.
+From the September 30, 2010, Norma Jean supported Architects on their UK headline tour.
 Further support came from UK metallers Devil Sold His Soul.

 In December 2010 Norma Jean supported Alexisonfire, with drummer Matt Marquez filling in.

 In February/March 2011, Norma Jean headlined the "Explosions II Tour" with After the Burial, For the Fallen Dreams, Motionless in White and Stray from the Path.

 On April 26, 2013, it was announced that Norma Jean would support the Dillinger Escape Plan on The Summer Slaughter Tour, along with Animals As Leaders, Periphery, Cattle Decapitation, the Ocean, Revocation, Aeon, Rings of Saturn, and Thy Art Is Murder.

 On December 12, 2016, Periphery announced that Norma Jean, the Contortionist and Infinity Shred would join them on the "Sonic Unrest Tour II" from March 31 to April 22, 2017.

+During the spring of 2018, they did an anniversary tour of the Redeemer album.
+The 24 show tour featured Gideon, Toothgrinder, and Greyhaven.

+In early 2023, Norma Jean embarked on a US headline tour with Fire from the Gods, and Greyhaven.

+Norma Jean played at the 2023 Furnace Fest, which included reformed bands such as Training for Utopia, Becoming the Archetype and Extol.